nf-core/airrflow/README.md

 --outdir ./results
 ```

-See [usage docs](https://nf-co.re/airrflow/usage) and [parameter docs](https://nf-co.re/airrflow/parameters) for all of the available options when running the pipeline.

 > **Warning:**
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those
 > provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;